hxyanthony/Flexible_Array_DNN/README.md

 # Dataset

 Unfortunately we cannot share the entire training dataset.
-You can download an example training dataset here, and you are welcomed to train the models with your own dataset.
+You can download an example training dataset [here]() (two human liver scans with 100 artificial curves each, totally 200 RF channel data), and you are welcomed to train the models with your own dataset.

 The testing data of CIRS phantom and ABDFAN phantom are included in the [testing](https://github.com/PickleJerry/Flexible_Array_DNN/tree/main/testing) folder.